TheeCapain/TheeCapain/README.md

 <h1 align="center">Hello there👋, I'm August, welcome to my Github</h1>
 <h3 align="center">I recently finished studying computer science at kea, and am now looking for a place to learn more</h3>

-- 👀 I am currently looking for a fulltime position as a fullstack developer
+- 👀 I am currently looking for a fulltime position as a Software developer

 - 🔭 I’m currently working on [Urban challenger](https://github.com/TheeCapain/UrbanChallengeNative)